Live Embed with BoardsPicker for unregistered users

 Unregistered users are users who don't have a partnership with Miro.
 BoardsPicker enables unregistered users to create temporary boards that they can embed on websites using an iframe.

 To enable embedding a temporary board for unregistered users for public use, you need to contact Miro by submitting this form.
+A Jira ticket is created after you submit your request.
+The corporate email that you provided in the request form serves as your communication channel for your Jira ticket updates.
+Please check your spam folder if you don't receive these emails.

 Enable BoardsPicker for unregistered users

-To enable unregistered users to create temporary boards and embed them on your website, in the miroBoardsPicker.open
+To enable unregistered users to create temporary boards and embed them on your website, in the miroBoardsPicker.open object do the following:

-to enable creating temporary boards for users who don't have a Miro account. - Get a JSON Web Token (JWT) for BoardsPicker from your app backend.
+• Get a JSON Web Token (JWT) for BoardsPicker from your app backend.

-- Specify a function for the
+• Specify a function for the success property.

-property. - Specify a function for the
+• Specify a function for the error property.

-property. - Specify a function for the
+• Specify a function for the cancel property.

 Generate a JWT